mfernandezcean/VideoGamesSales/PowerQuery/Readme.md

 ![image](https://github.com/mfernandezcean/VideoGamesSales/assets/105746149/1fe794ee-ab0c-4252-8487-480ff4304648)

-For simplicity stake, will delete this row's.
+#### For simplicity, will delete this row's.
 So no empty fields will remain.